Scott Robertson School has many diverse programs that support the learning needs of students in Edmonton’s North Central.

 Individual Support Program

 The individual Support program is designed for students in grades one through six with severe to profound developmental delays who may also require support due to physical, sensory, or behavioral challenges and/or medical conditions.
-Students in the Individual Support program may qualify for Special Needs curb service based on a monthly fee for parents.

 Pre-Kindergarten supports children 2 years and 8 months to 5 years old who have a first language other than English or have mild, moderate or severe delays in their development.
 Each class has a team of professionals who help children get an excellent start to learning before Kindergarten by working on speech, mobility and everyday tasks like communicating and exploring their senses.